 Shark Fin Rock is located around the northern end of Welcome Bay.
 You can swim around the rocks from the point, or walk around and enter the water from the rocks.

 Don't worry, its name comes from the shape of the rock on the shore, you (probably) won't find any great whites lurking here.
 The Shark Fin Rock snorkelling area has a much healthier reef and coral than Welcome Bay.
 This is the site that the reef glass bottom boat and snorkel tours visit.

 Nudey Beach isn't only one of the most beautiful beaches in Australia on land, it's also got some pretty great snorkelling opportunities.
 Swim out from the beach or from the rocks at the point and keep a lookout for the cruising turtle and the occasional blacktip reef shark!

-2. Fitzroy Island Walks
+2. Hike the Fitzroy Island Walking Tracks

 Second to snorkelling, the famous Fitzroy Island walks are up there with the best things to do on the island.
-There are a total of 5 main walks which all depart from the beach at Welcome Bay.
+There are a total of 5 main bush walks which all depart from the beach at Welcome Bay.

-Fitzroy Island Summit Walk
+Fitzroy Island Summit Walk (Lookout Track)